 False positive risk: low

 Not all bot detection vendors are capable of detecting advanced headless chrome bots.
 Many DDoS and CDN providers claim to protect against bot but are not able to defend the against sophisticated headless bots.
 Click here to test your vendor’s ability to detect a headless chrome bot: https://becorbot.kasada.io/

-in our testing we removed the fingerprinting defence and isolated the challenge to truly understand the mechanisms at play.
+in our testing we removed the fingerprinting defense and isolated the challenge to truly understand the mechanisms at play.

 Ultimately the combination of advanced application fingerprinting, the cryptographic challenge and our dynamic detection is able to completely stop the attack in its entirety.